Consulting

 A stack of books.

-Dr. Elisseou has served as Course Leader for the Doctoring Course at the Warren Alpert Medical School of Brown University and Faculty Director for the elective, “A Trauma-Informed Approach to Patient-Centered Care”.
-Dr. Elisseou has created personalized TIC curricula for institutions including Brown University, Harvard Medical School, Boston University School of Medicine, Albert Einstein College of Medicine, and Columbia University.
-She is the recipient of a Dean’s Excellence in Teaching Award.
+I have led transformative medical education initiatives, serving as Course Leader for the Doctoring Course at the Warren Alpert Medical School of Brown University.
+My expertise in trauma-informed care (TIC) has guided the development of customized curricula for top institutions, including Brown University, Harvard Medical School, Boston University School of Medicine, Albert Einstein College of Medicine, and Columbia University.
+In recognition of my contributions, I was honored with the Dean’s Excellence in Teaching Award.

 A gavel.